Skip to main content

 How To Choose a Car Loan

-Selecting the best car loan comes down to research, planning, and a little negotiating skills at the dealership.
+Whether it's a personal loan or not, selecting the best car loan comes down to research, planning, and a little negotiating skills at the dealership.

 No matter what new car you have your eye on -- an adventurous Jeep or a hot new Tesla -- you are going to need to pay for that new ride.
 Car loans are the most common way to afford the increasing price of a new or even a used car.
 In the past year, the average MSRP for a new car has risen by $904, according to an independent analysis done by iSeeCars.